CG-MLLM: Captioning and Generating 3D content via Multi-modal Large Language Models: Experiments

 \subsection{Quantitative comparison}

 We evaluate our generated results using p-FID and p-KID~\cite{heuselGANsTrainedTwo2018,binkowskiDemystifyingMMDGANs2021,nicholPointESystemGenerating2022} to compare the distribution similarity between the generated geometries and the ground truth.
-We adopt CLIP-IQA+~\cite{wangExploringCLIPAssessing2022} and MUSIQ~\cite{keMUSIQMultiscaleImage2021} to assess the visual quality of the final outputs, and Uni3D~\cite{zhouUni3DExploringUnified2023} and CLIP~\cite{radfordLearningTransferableVisual2021} to measure the consistency between the outputs and the inputs.
-Compared with earlier MLLM-based 3D generation methods, such as SAR3D~\cite{chenSAR3DAutoregressive3D2025} and ShapeLLM-Omni~\cite{yeShapeLLMomniNativeMultimodal2025}, our approach consistently outperforms them across all quantitative metrics, as shown in Tab.~\ref{tab:3d_model_comparison}, achieving the best performance among compared MLLM-based methods.
+We adopt CLIP-IQA+~\cite{wangExploringCLIPAssessing2022} and MUSIQ~\cite{keMUSIQMultiscaleImage2021} to assess the visual quality of the final outputs, and CLIP~\cite{radfordLearningTransferableVisual2021} to measure the consistency between the outputs and the inputs.
+In addition, we collected 100 questionnaires, resulting in approximately 2,400 data points for a statistically meaningful analysis of user preferences.
+Compared with earlier MLLM-based 3D generation methods, such as SAR3D~\cite{chenSAR3DAutoregressive3D2025} and ShapeLLM-Omni~\cite{yeShapeLLMomniNativeMultimodal2025}, our approach consistently outperforms them across all quantitative metrics, as shown in Tab.~\ref{tab:3d_model_comparison}, achieving the best performance among compared MLLM-based methods.Nevertheless, we acknowledge that although our method represents a state-of-the-art MLLM-based 3D generation model~\cite{xiangStructured3DLatents2025, zhaoMichelangeloConditional3D, liCraftsMan3DHighfidelityMesh2025, hunyuan3dHunyuan3D21Images2025, teamSAM3D3Dfy2025}, it still does not comprehensively surpass state-of-the-art non-MLLM-based methods.
+Closing this gap and ultimately outperforming such methods remains an open problem, with promising directions including stronger multi-encoder image conditioning, scaling up model parameters, and increasing the 3D token budget.